dotnet/csharpstandard/standard/types.md

 ## 9.7 The dynamic type

-The type `dynamic` has special meaning in C#.
-Its purpose is to allow dynamic binding, which is described in detail in [§12.3.2](expressions.md#1232-binding-time).
+The type `dynamic` uses dynamic binding, as described in detail in [§12.3.2](expressions.md#1232-binding-time), as opposed to static binding which is used by all other types.

 `dynamic` is considered identical to `object` except in the following respects: